-^{} Do not leave the transfer lever in the N position.
+Do not leave the transfer lever in the Desition with the engine running.
 Stopping in the N position of the transfer case may cause gear grinding when selecting another gear.
 Changing the transfer case gear quickly and smoothly will eliminate this.
-If the transfer is left in N for longer than a few seconds and you have difficulty in selecting another gear, turn off the engine, make the gear selection and restart the engine.